CAEP National Grand Rounds

 Moderator

-This Group Learning program has been certified by the College of Family Physicians of Canada for up to 24 Mainpro+ credits.
+This Group Learning program has been certified by the College of Family Physicians of Canada for up to 12 Mainpro+ credits.
 Earn up to one (1) certified Mainpro+® credit per webinar.

 This webinar series is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada and approved by Canadian Association of Emergency Physicians.
-You may claim a maximum of 24 hours.
+You may claim a maximum of 12 hours.
 Earn up to one (1) MOC Section 1 hour per webinar (credits are automatically calculated).

 The pandemic has been hard on Emergency Physicians in Canada.
 Already working in overcrowded emergency departments we came together early in the pandemic at CAEP’s virtual town halls.
 We shared ideas and expertise from across the country to become stronger and care better for our patients.
 After the new normal of the pandemic set in, the need to share expertise and stay connected continued.
 National Grand Rounds replaced the virtual town halls and is now where Canada’s Emergency Physicians come to stay connected and up to date on the latest evidence.
 Difficult issues within emergency medicine are discussed and debated.
 Important clinical topics relevant to every emergency department across the country, from small-town to large urban centre, are covered in this virtual platform.
 CAEP’s National Grand Rounds will remain as a silver lining to the many challenges faced by the Emergency Medicine community in responding to the COVID-19 pandemic.

 Need assistance?
-Contact Gail at gchapman@caep.ca
+Contact Lilian at lel-zein@caep.ca

 Overall learning objectives: